 Young Professionals Bursary

-CERIC has partnered with the Nova Scotia Career Development Association (NSCDA) to create the Young Professionals Bursary to support emerging employment and career development practitioners in attending the virtual Cannexus21 conference.
+The Nova Scotia Career Development Association (NSCDA) has partnered with CERIC to create the Young Professionals Bursary to support emerging employment and career development practitioners in attending the virtual portion of the Cannexus22 conference.

-This bursary is being launched to ensure the diverse voices of the new and up-and-coming generation of employment and career practitioners are being represented and that young professionals can benefit from the extensive professional development and networking taking place at the virtual conference.
+This bursary ensures the diverse voices of the new and up-and-coming generation of employment and career practitioners are being represented and that young professionals can benefit from the extensive professional development and networking taking place at the virtual conference.

-For 2021, there will be 12 bursaries awarded.
+For 2022, there will be 12 bursaries awarded.
 Bursaries will be for a single full registration to attend the virtual conference.
-Learn about what is included in a conference registration.

 To be eligible for this bursary, you must be: